virginiaequitycenter/summer-sandbox/introductions.md

 This is just a markdown file -- you can learn more about markdown [here](https://guides.github.com/features/mastering-markdown/).
 Once you have your github account set up (and git installed on your computer), clone this repository to your computer, answer the questions in a markdown file, add/commit the changes, and push it back up.

+# June 15

+1. Do you like to listen to music while you work?
+If so, drop links to those playlists!

+2. If you could be a villain but couldn't kill people just inconvenience the world unless you were paid, what would you do?
+Example, make everyones phone chargers so short they have to hold it to charge or pay you to get an extra foot of chord.

+# June 7

 1. Do you play any musical instruments?
 If so, tell us more!
 If not, what instrument(s) do you love to hear or would choose to learn if you had infinite time?

 * MC: Yes, I've been learning mandolin for the last 12 years!
 And I just got a banjo!